nhnam0209/nhnam0209/README.md

 - 👋 Hi, I’m Nguyễn Hoàng Nam
 - 👀 I’m interested in computer working such as Full stack developer or Software engineer
-- 🌱 I’m currently working in CMC Global
+- 🌱 I’m currently working in VTC Telecom
+- 🌱 I had work for FPT Software and CMC Global
 - 🌱 I used to be a student in Ton Duc Thang University
 - ⚡ Fun fact: I can do everything if I want =)))
 - My Slogan: Work Hard, Play Hard